123inkt/symfony-validation-shorthand/docs/available-shorthands.md

 The value must be a valid email.

 ## filled
-The vaule must be filled and not be null (except if [nullable](#nullable) is also set).
+The value must be filled and not be null (except if [nullable](#nullable) is also set).
 If the value is an empty string, this validation rule fails.

 ## float
 The value must be a float.